jrshoare/lcmsNET/docs/Profile.md

 ### Parameters

 `threshold` double
-The standard devistion above which gamma is returned.
+The standard deviation above which gamma is returned.

 ### Returns